 Project ECHO is a lifelong learning and guided practice model that revolutionizes medical education and exponentially increases workforce capacity to provide best-practice specialty care and reduce health disparities.
 The heart of the ECHO model™ is its hub-and-spoke knowledge-sharing networks, led by expert teams who use multi-point video conferencing to conduct virtual clinics with community providers.
 In this way, primary care doctors, nurses, and other clinicians learn to provide excellent specialty care to patients in their own communities.
 De-identified case presentations will be given by the primary care providers out in the field and the expert Hub will review them and provide basic recommendations.
 Each case presentation is submitted through an online form to a secure database which generates and ECHO ID number

-Jay Mason, MPA - Assistant Director, WV Project ECHO
+Jay Mason, MPA - Director of Community Programs/Project ECHO